Amalgam Fillings with Mercury Need to be Removed, but How can this be done?

 Looking for a local Mercury Free Dentist?
 Mercury or Amalgam Free Dentists can be hard to find.
 We are a holistic dental practice with dentists who are experienced in removing silver fillings.
 We have four IAOMT certified dentists in our holistic dental clinic.
-Drs Kimberly Baer, and Jennifer Tipograph are certified by the IAOMT in Safe Amalgam Techniques.
-We use the Safe protocol as shown for Amalgam Removal in the video.
+Drs Kimberly Baer, and Jennifer Tipograph are certified by the IAOMT in Amalgam Techniques.
+We use the IAOMT protocol as shown for Amalgam Removal in the video.
 Natural Dentist Associates has been a Mercury Free and Fluoride Free dental office for over 20 years.
 We have two locations: Rockville and Maryland.
 We take great pride in the dental and overall health of our patients.
-In the video below we show the equipment we use in our office and how we safely care for our patients before and after your mercury removal visit.
+In the video below we show the equipment we use in our office and how we care for our patients before and after your mercury removal visit.

 Dental fillings that contain more than 50% mercury.
-Mercury removal should be done in a safe manner for the benefit of the patient and the dental office team.
+Mercury removal should be done in a manner for the benefit of the patient and the dental office team.
 The IAOMT protocol involves the use of a latex-free dental dam, high speed suction, filtration of mercury gas, lots of water and an alternate source of oxygen gas.

 Call 301-770-2270 to schedule an Amalgam Removal Consultation